almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * Individual has a Communications degrees (Bachelors and Masters).
 I suggested that she look into Business Analyst or Project Management roles.
-Reason being is both of these roles are usually customer facing and require that you present information (e.g. project progress, design features, questions from developers) to the product owner or customer.
+Reason being is both of these roles are usually customer facing and require that you present information (e.g. project progress, design features, questions from developers) to the product owner or customer and being in Commications field means a lot of talking and proper use of the language.
 * Individual has a Nursing degree (Bachelors).
-I suggested that the individual consider working as a technician
+I suggested that she consider working as a technician
 repairing and maintaining medical equipment (e.g. heart monitors, blood pressure machines, MRI machine, etc).
-Also suggested that this individual consider working for an MSP (Managed Service Provider) that contracts or provides services to hospitals.
+Also suggested that this individual consider working for an MSP (Managed Service Provider) that contracts or provides services to hospitals and health care facilities.
-Having a medical background would give them an advantage because they know how those machines should work and would only have to learn the technical aspect of the machines.
-In addition, having previously worked in a hospital environment, they would already be familiar with hospital procedures and protocols.
+Having a medical background would give her an advantage because she knows how those machines should work and would only have to learn the technical aspect of the machines.
+In addition, having previously worked in a hospital environment, she would already be familiar with hospital procedures and protocols.

 ## Linux